cloudmesh/cloudmesh-vpn/README.md

 * <https://www.rc.virginia.edu/userinfo/linux/uva-anywhere-vpn-linux/>

-we place all certifcates into ~/.ssh/uva
+we place all certificates into ~/.ssh/uva

 ```
 mkdir -p You will receive a file ending in .p12.
 In this example we will assume it is named mst3k.p12.